NYC issues vacate orders to stabilize historic Jewish sites following discovery of 60-foot tunnel

-A spokesperson for the buildings department said the tunnel did not have approval and permits from the city.
-City inspectors found dirt, tools and debris inside.
+The findings came after a two-day investigation into the structural stability of the complex, an internationally revered Hasidic Jewish site that draws thousands of visitors each year.

-Rabbi Motti Seligson, a spokesperson for Chabad, characterized the tunnel as a rogue act of vandalism committed by a group of misguided young men, and condemned the “extremists who broke through the wall to the synagogue, vandalizing the sanctuary, in an effort to preserve their unauthorized access.”
+Rabbi Motti Seligson, a spokesperson for Chabad, said the underground passage was built by a group of “young agitators” seeking unauthorized access to the synagogue.
+When Chabad officials attempted to seal the openings on Monday, a faction of worshippers staged a protest, refusing to leave the tunnel and eventually brawling with police.
+Nine people were arrested, including some who used crowbars to rip off the synagogue’s wood paneling, according to a police report.

-Those who supported the tunnel, meanwhile, said they were carrying out an “expansion” plan long envisioned by the former head of the Chabad movement, Rebbe Menachem Mendel Schneerson.
+It was not immediately clear when the tunnel was constructed or what it was intended to accomplish.
+Some members of the community said they were hoping to fulfill the "expansion" plan of the former head of the Chabad movement, Rebbe Menachem Mendel Schneerson.
+A faction of Chabad believes that Schneerson is the messiah and is still alive.

-Rundansky, of the building department, said the excavation work to create the tunnel caused structural issues at two single-story buildings, resulting in orders to partially vacate them for safety reasons.

-The agency also issued a full vacate order at a two-story brick building behind the synagogue.
-Seligson said the building, which houses offices and a lecture hall, had been vacated prior to the city's order.

-There was inadequate and rudimentary shoring used in the tunnel, the investigation found, as well as in basement-level wall openings created in adjacent buildings.

-The owners of the buildings have already engaged an architect, engineer and contractor to do the needed work, Rudansky said.
+Levi Huebner, an attorney for five of the men arrested, said his clients may have suffered from a “little naivete,” but had no intention of harming the building structurally.

+“I’m 100% confident they wouldn’t go near anything, do anything to disrupt the foundation of the synagogue in any way whatsoever,” Huebner said.

+City inspectors said the excavation had undermined the stability of two single-story structures behind the synagogue.
+An adjacent two-story brick building containing offices and lecture halls used by Chabad was also ordered vacated due to the illegal removal of fire-rated walls in the building’s cellar.
+They said the building containing the synagogue was not destabilized.
+It remains closed to worshippers.

-The department has also cited the synagogue for the illegal excavation work that created the tunnel, he said.
+Rundansky said the department has cited the synagogue for the illegal excavation work that created the tunnel, but confirmed that the owners are taking the appropriate steps to fix it.

 Credit: AP